Fulbright Specialist Program

 • Delivering seminars or academic courses

 As we approach the United States’ 250th anniversary of independence in 2026, Fulbright has implemented new guidelines for the U.S. Specialist programs.
-All project proposals are being asked to incorporate themes that align with the America 250 celebration.
+Projects that integrate America 250 themes will be prioritized.
+Possible topics include, but are not limited to:

 • American studies (society, values, cultural traditions)